gryanb104/genPride/README.md

   *A string.
 Defines the method option of prodigal.
 These are the methods accepted by genPride: "meta"*
 * mmseq_cluster_method:
   *A string.
 Defines the method option of mmseqs2 for clustering.
 These are the methods accepted by genPride: "easy_cluster"*
+* mmseqs2_database:
+  *A string. **PLACEHOLDER**.*
+* quast_method:
+  *A string.
+Defines the method option of quast for assembly quality analysis.
+These are the methods accepted by genPride: "metaQUAST"*
+* threads:
+  *An integer.
+Number of cores to use for running spades.*
+* spades_py_memory:
+  *An integer.
+Memory in GB to use for running spades.*
+* rm1_files:
+  *A string.
+Defines the directory and file name of the file defining which intermediate post-assembly files to keep and which to delete after assembly has been completed.*
+* rm2_files:
+  *A string.
+Defines the directory and file name of the file defining which intermediate post-clustering files to keep and which to delete after clustering has been completed.*